-Transportation costs represented 89% of our consolidated revenue in 2013, 2012 and 2011.
+Transportation costs represented 90% of our consolidated revenue in 2014 and 89% in both 2013 and 2012.
 Because transportation costs represent such a significant portion of our costs, even relatively small increases in these transportation costs, if we are unable to pass them through to our customers, are likely to have a significant effect on our gross margin and operating income.
+Transportation costs may increase if we are unable to sign on owner-operators or recruit employee drivers as this may increase driver costs or force us to use more expensive purchased transportation.